Sexual Fables

-This tower in Rouen is one of the last remains of the castle in which Joan of Arc was imprisoned.
-It is unlikely her cell was inside but she may have been threatened or even tortured there.
-The tower is all that remains of the original Château de Bouvreuil, dismantled in 1591.
+This tower in Rouen - shown below - is one of the last remains of the castle in which Joan of Arc was imprisoned.
+It is unlikely her cell was inside but she may have been threatened or even tortured there, although this tower is a restoration effort by Viollet-le-Duc.
+It is all that remains of the original Rouen Castle, Château de Bouvreuil, dismantled in 1591, but fancifully remembered in the watercolor above.
 The rooftop was added at a later date and it is now a small museum (website here).

 Rouen Tower Joan of Arc